-The hardware and software information is collected from the enrolled Macs and is saved in the Configuration Manager database.
+Hardware and software inventory information is collected from enrolled Mac computers on a schedule and is saved in the Configuration Manager database.
+In addition to scheduled inventory gathering, you can request an inventory update manually.

-To view the inventory data for a Mac computer:
+To view the collected hardware and software inventory: